xebialabs-community/xl-repo-linker/README.md

 Once you have `npm`:

      npm install xl-repo-linker -g

+If you already have installed node, please check that it is not older then 0.10:

+    node -v

 This will install `xl-repo-linker` globally so that it may be run from the command line.